Grinda

 Grinda is a popular island especially during summer, for campers, tourists and people travelling the Stockholm archipelago by boat.
 Most of the island is owned by the non-profit organisation Skärgårdsstiftelsen (Archipelago Foundation), whose purpose is keeping the island's nature and facilities in good condition for outside visitors.
 The island hosts a tavern, bar and grocery store, and is frequented daily during the summer season by the passenger ferries of Waxholmsbolaget.

+An annual seven day long Super Smash Bros.
+Melee tournament named Festa has been held on the island every August since 2022, and currently attracts around 130 players from around Europe and America.
+Outside of the Smash Bros. events, there are also traditional sports such as kubb and soccer.